LibrariesHacked/librarylab/accessibility.md

 This website has been tested manually using the guide published by the Government Digital Service, [doing a basic accessibility check](https://www.gov.uk/government/publications/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one/doing-a-basic-accessibility-check-if-you-cant-do-a-detailed-one).

-The site has also been checked using WAVE, an online web accessibility evaluation tool.
+The site has is also being check using WAVE, an online web accessibility evaluation tool.

 If you do experience any problems using this website, please do raise these and [send us an email](mailto:info@librarieshacked.org).